developer-zebra/developer-zebra-site/src/ppc/2-0/guide/about/index.md

 2. Supported Battery Types: [Zebra PowerPrecision Plus](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html), [Zebra PowerPrecision](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html)  (limited support and [additional setup required](../mgmt/#powerprecisionbatteries))  <br>
 Refer to [PowerPrecision and Battery Management Fact Sheet](https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Software/Mobility%20Software/powerprecision/fact-sheets/data-capture-dna-power-precision-fact-sheet-en-us.pdf) for more information.
 3. Zebra Data Services agent is required to be running on the mobile computer.
 This agent collects battery health data from the device and sends it to the PPC server.

+## Important Notes
+Important notes for consideration during PPC use:
+* **When the device is rebooted after the PPC app is force stopped, the user must manually launch PPC.** If the user force stops PPC (through Android Settings > Apps & notifications > PowerPrecision Console > Force Stop) then reboots the device, PPC does not automatically restart on startup requiring the user to manually launch PPC.
+This is due to an Android restriction that considers the app in a stopped state and thus requires the app to be launched manually even after reboot.
 <br>
 <br>

 -----

 ## See Also